splitbrain/dokuwiki-plugin-dw2pdf/tpl/default/README.txt

 You can use all HTML that is understood by mpdf
 (See http://mpdf1.com/manual/index.php?tid=256)

-If you reference image files, be sure to prefix them with the Wiki base parameter (See [[#Replacements]] below).
+If you reference image files, be sure to prefix them with the @TPLBASE@ parameter (See [[#Replacements]] below).

 ===== Replacements =====